| 0 | 1 Comment

 Christmas is not your birthday.

 Instead of feeling stressed to buy a ton of presents for everyone, decide to exchange ONE gift per person, at the most.
-Maybe you should even consider drawing names out of a hat so that each person gets ONE present total.
+Maybe you should even consider drawing names out of a hat so that each person gets one present total.

-Get.
+#4 – Get.
 Off.
 Your.
-Ass...Period.
+Ass.
+Period.

-This one shouldn't even be an option.
-Cabin fever will drive anyone crazy.
 Make it a point to get out with your guests and do something every day.
-You could:

 • Go for a hike

-• Hang at a park
+• Hang out at a park

 • Walk to the nearest grocery store (with reusable totes in hand, of course)